jwebster2469/ChatGPT-store/README.md

 > Copyright (C) 2023, Sourceduty - All Rights Reserved.
 > <br>
 > THE CONTENTS OF THIS PROJECT ARE PROPRIETARY.

-> OpenAI updated it's [Terms of use](https://openai.com/policies/terms-of-use) which included adding a Copyright Complaints section.

 #